dgraydesign/responsive-starter/README.md

 Responsive WordPress Starter Theme
 ==================================

-This theme is a hybrid theme created from Underscores (_s) http://underscores.me/ and Gridiculous http://gridiculo.us/.
+This theme is a hybrid theme created from Underscores (_s) http://underscores.me/ and Gridiculous.
 I created this for my personal use because I love _s, but wanted a responsive grid built in.

 This is truly a bare bones theme - minimal styling and no code bloat.
 It's a great starting point for creating your own custom themes.